Have you ever wondered why people who don’t like cats are often the first people cats will seek out in a room?

 Don’t Pet A Cat Without An Invitation

-Cats will shy away from strangers who are overly outgoing.
+Cats will often shy away from strangers who are overly outgoing.
 People who stay away from kitties and don’t try to pet them end up actually helping them by giving them more time to adjust to the human presence.

 The lesson is this: Let a new cat approach you first.
 Don’t pet them until they approach you and give you an invitation.